Why Would a Person Want to Remove the Father from a Child's Birth Certificate?

 When a child is born, the baby's birth certificate may or may not list a father.
 By naming a father on the certificate, a mother or couple legally declares paternity.
 However, there are certain situations in which a person might later want to remove that father and get a new birth certificate.

 Everybody has one, but you may not know where your birth certificate is located.
 Did you put it in your safe deposit box in the bank?
 Is it tucked inside an old photo album?
-If you’ve misplaced yours and need an online birth certificate replacement of your original document, you’re in luck because the process has never been easier.
+If you’ve misplaced yours and need a certified replacement birth certificate of your original document, you’re in luck because the process has never been easier.

 However, it is important to know what type of birth certificate you need.
 There are key differences between a short-form birth certificate and a long-form certificate, as well as certain circumstances where it is beneficial for you to be in possession of one type versus the other.
 How do these two types match up against the other?